-The other improvements I’ve made to Earl’s Chocolate Pie were inspired by Emily’s turtle pie.
+The improvements I’ve made to Earl’s Chocolate Pie were inspired by Emily’s turtle pie.
 I followed her lead by sprinkling the pie with toasted pecans and drizzling chocolate and caramel syrup over the top; which also gave me an excuse to some new caramel syrup recipes!
 This one from Food Network is great.
 I chilled it and squeezed it out of pastry bag.
-For something like caramel apples or brownies, you’d want to use a sauce that gets a little firmer, but this one was perfect for sauce.
+For something like caramel apples or brownies, you’d want to use a sauce that gets a little firmer, but this caramel mixture was perfect for drizzling.

-As for the crust, I used Rose Levy Berenbaum’s recipe because I had the time and it sounded interesting, but use whatever recipe you want.
+As for the crust, I used Rose Levy Berenbaum’s recipe because it sounded interesting, but use whatever recipe you want.
 I’m still on the fence when it comes to all-butter crusts vs. shortening.
 I like the idea of an all-butter crust and butter definitely tastes great, but crusts made with Grandma Ruth’s or Crisco recipes get the “It’s so flaky” comments.

 Here’s the new and improved recipe.
 My next attempt is going to be a lightened version.
 I’m going to make a a fat free brownie pie crust by baking No-Pudge brownies in a glass pie plate, using the filling as directed, and topping with light whipped topping.
 With those changes, the pie really will be lower in fat.